Tlf/tlf/README.beginner-developer.md

     Old code is as-is, you should never count on conventions in old code would still continue to be considered as current.

     Recent code often uses different conventions.

-    There is the possibility to find old, outdated conventions in old code before 200???? or V1???
-    It is better to use examples in more recent code.
+Try to adapt your code to the modern ones.

     You can check the age of any line or block using